 Scrambled eggs done right with Thai flavors and lots of basil...
 OH and in TACO form?
 Now we're talking.
 I made these Thai Scrambled Egg Tacos a few weekends ago and learned two lessons: 1) scrambled eggs can be awesome and 2) Thai food is totally acceptable for breakfast.

-And this dish definitely involved some spice.
-But you can, of course, control it to your liking.
-Let’s be honest, not everyone wants to have their mouth on fire before they even get out of their pajamas for the day.
+And these scrambled egg tacos definitely involved some spice.
+But you can, of course, control the spice levels to your liking.
+Let's be honest, not everyone wants to have their mouth on fire before they even get out of their pajamas for the day.
 You can use fewer Thai peppers in the eggs and obviously lighten up on the Sriracha.

 Of course, breakfast for dinner is a thing, too.
 And some sort of gin and basil concoction would make a dreamy pairing.
 Oh, I almost forgot the avocado.
-Don’t do that.
+Don't do that.
 Remember the avocado.
 You could put it right in the tacos or keep it on the side.
-In any event, avocado works for any meal of the day.
+In any event, avocado works for any meal of the day, especially when eggs are involved.

-Would you eat Thai food in your pajamas first thing in the day?
+Would you eat Thai food in your pajamas first thing in the morning?

 - Salt and pepper